-BACWA is a participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code §16429 under the oversight of the Treasurer of the State of California.
-BACWA reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
+BACWA is a participant in the Local Agency Investment Fund (LAIF), which is regulated by California Government Code §16429 under the oversight of the Treasurer of the State of California.
+The value of the pool shares in LAIF is determined on an amortized cost basis, which is different from the fair value of its position in the pool.
+BACWA's investments with LAIF at June 30, 2020 and 2019 included a portion of the pool funds invested in Structured Notes and Asset-Backed Securities.
+These investments included the following: